-The Group continued to record a decrease in deficit on revaluation of PLB licences amounting to HK\$20,790,000 (2020: HK\$47,120,000) for the year.
-Although the market price of PLB licences became relatively stable as compared with the past few years, the future market trend of PLB licences remains uncertain under the current economic environment.
+Affected by the fifth wave of COVID-19 and the further expansion of railway network, the market price of PLB licences was again under pressure.
+The Group continued to record a deficit on revaluation of PLB licences amounting to around HK\$18.2 million (2021: HK\$20.8 million) for the year.
 Nevertheless, we hope the shareholders and investors understand that instead of holding for investment purpose, all the PLB licences owned by the Group are for operational use.
 Hence, the volatility of the market value of PLB licences and the non-cash revaluation deficit have no significant impact on the Group's core operation.
 The Group will continue to do its utmost to improve its services and cost structure, so as to maximise the returns for its shareholders.